Mahmud-Arif21/i_got_distracted/subtitle-generator-bangla-translator/README.md

 ## Overview

-This tool allows beginners to:
+This tool allows you to:
 - Select an audio file (e.g., `.mp3`, `.wav`, `.m4a`, `.flac`, `.aac`) or convert a video file (e.g., `.mp4`, `.avi`, `.mkv`) to audio.
 - Generate English subtitles (SRT format) via the AssemblyAI API.
 - Optionally translate the subtitles into Bangla with improved sentence boundary detection.